MRazza879/Betatron_Motion/README.md

 </div>

 ## Further analyses 4D Hénon Map
 With `HenonPlots4D.py` it is possible to compute the number of stable samples for LE, REM and stability time.
-The case of stability time is different from the other two cases because the stable samples correspond to the maximum value of the stability time meaning that orbits have not exceeded the threshold radius rc.
+The case of stability time is different from the other two cases because the stable samples correspond to the maximum value of the stability time meaning that orbits have not exceeded the threshold radius r_c.
 For a number of iterations equal to 10^6, I have obtained 56044 stable samples.
 Indicators instead provide the number of stable samples eliminating the values equal to nan or ±∞ due to numerical saturation.
 Below the result of the analysis:

 <img src="Stablesamples.png" alt="Example Plot" width="70%"/>